Skip to Content

 15. Fritillaria meleagris

-This lily has several common names, from drooping tulip to Lazarus’s Bell, snakes head, and Fritillary, to just name a few.
-It is a Eurasian lily with a chequered pattern in shades of purple or is sometimes pure white.
+This lily has several common names, from drooping tulips to Lazarus’s Bell, snakehead, and Fritillary, to name a few.
+It is a Eurasian lily with a chequered pattern with purple lily flowers or is sometimes pure white.

 16. Fritillaria imperialis